origedit/rottent/readme.md

 #Ba!   ' prints 26
 ```

-the symbol `>` finds the address of the variable referenced with the given name. if the variable is not found, it gets created.
+the symbol `>` finds the address of the variable referenced with the given name. if the variable is not found, it gets created and it will be assigned zero.

 ```
 #444 #OwO>=   ' OWO=444